the Earth's healing wisdom

-Common themes associated with the Winter Solstice are: Spiritual healing, reflection, slowing down and resting, listening for guidance, honoring our ancestors, celebration of light, gratitude, patience, prayer, releasing burdens and conflicts, forgiveness, dreaming, and setting strong intentions for the new year.
+Common themes associated with the Winter Solstice are: Spiritual healing, reflection, slowing down, resting, listening for guidance, honoring our ancestors, celebrating the return of light, gratitude, patience, prayer, releasing burdens and conflicts, forgiveness, dreaming, and setting strong intentions for the new year.

 Like our ancestors have done from the beginning of time, we too could honor the cycles and the seasons to remind us of the ever-changing flow of life that we are an undeniable part of.
 The earth has a lot of healing wisdom for those who listen.